Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving

-In this work we propose a novel model that combines the benefits of BEV and RV methods under a unified framework.
-In particular, we introduce an improved data fusion scheme that projects LiDAR data into both BEV and RV representations, where it is combined with HD map data and camera, respectively.
-Then, the two views are processed separately before being fused in a common BEV frame, where joint detection and motion prediction is performed.
-We show that such multi-view LiDAR processing results in significant improvements over the baselines that only focus on single-view processing of each data source.
-In summary, the main contributions of our work are as follows: \begin{itemize} \item we propose multi-view encoding and processing of LiDAR data separately in BEV and RV frames, before fusing the two views in a common BEV feature space; \item we propose to perform early fusion of the camera data with LiDAR in the RV frame, before projecting the learned features to the BEV frame; \item we present an ablation study and compare the method to the state-of-the-art on proprietary and open-sourced data, indicating improvements in both detection and motion prediction. \end{itemize}
+In this work, we propose an architecture that combines the benefits of the above-mentioned BEV and RV methods under a unified framework.
+In particular, we introduce a novel and improved data fusion scheme that projects LiDAR data into both BEV and RV representations, where it is combined with HD map data and camera, respectively.
+Then, the two views are processed separately before being fused in a common BEV frame by using LiDAR matching, followed by joint detection and motion prediction.
+Our contributions are summarized below: \begin{itemize} \item We propose multi-view encoding and processing of LiDAR data separately in BEV and RV frames, before fusing the two views in a common BEV feature space. \item We propose computationally efficient sensor fusion of the camera RGB data with LiDAR in the RV frame, before projecting the learned features to the BEV frame. \item We evaluate the fusion approach by applying it to the state-of-the-art MultiXNet \cite{djuric2020multixnet}.
+Nevertheless the proposed multi-view fusion is quite general and can be applied to improve other BEV- and RV-based methods. \item We present an ablation study and compare the method to the state-of-the-art on proprietary and open-sourced data, indicating improvements in both object detection and motion prediction tasks. \end{itemize}